kflow-ai/IstioQuitter/README.md

     )
 }
 ```

+If you're using this for the `KubernetesPodOperator`, be sure to add `k8s.V1Container(name="base")` to the beginning of the `containers` list so that the istio-quitter is added as a _sidecar_ instead of overriding the main container.

 The primary control loop is in the `args` section, but is a bash while-loop (`while pgrep airflow >/dev/null; do sleep 10; done;`) that runs as long as the `airflow` process is found.
 Once the `airflow` process is complete, it will send the curl request to the Istio endpoint.